jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 4.2 - Individual Job Details

 @pytest.mark.app-individual-job-details To bring back just one job from the database we are going to use a where clause.
 In the where clause we will need a `job_id`.
 We are going to get this from the URL.
 In `app.py` locate the `job` function.
-In the route decorator for the function after the url path `/job` add `/<job_id>`.
+In the route decorator for the function after the URL path `/job` add `/<job_id>`.
 To use this `job_id` we also need to pass it to the job function add `job_id` to the parameter list of the `job` function.
 Above the `render_template` function, call the `query_db` function and assign the results of the call to a `job` variable.
 Pass the function three arguments:
 - SQL Query: `'SELECT job.id, job.title, job.description, job.salary, employer.id as employer_id, employer.name as employer_name FROM job JOIN employer ON employer.id = job.employer_id WHERE job.id = ?'`
 - List Literal: [job_id]
 - True: This will bring back only one result.